-This easy Brown Sugar Bourbon Ham is the best way to celebrate with your family!
-This ham is full of flavor and just as good from the fridge as it is right out of the oven!
+Brown Sugar Bourbon Ham is the best way to celebrate the holidays!
+This ham is full of flavor and the leftovers are as good as it is right out of the oven!

 Hungry for More?

 Brown Sugar Bourbon Ham